philiflo/bcit-test/README.md

 Backups - Enable backups for more fault security Choose Authentication Method - SSH Key, select the key pair you made from earlier Finalize Details - From here, enter your prefered hostname.
 Under projects, select the project you wish to connect this droplet to.

+After you've entered all these details, click Create Droplet.

 ### Connect to your Arch Linux droplet
 - In the DigitalOcean homepage, navigated to the project you connected your droplet to.
 In the main line you will find a set of numbers resembling an IP address, copy this.